 First, what is meant by “raw sewage?”
 Essentially, raw sewage is wastewater that has not been treated.
 It has two sources.
 There’s sewage from kitchen, bathrooms and even laundries.
 But there is also more solid waste from cooking, dishwashing, toilets, showers and sinks.

 RV gray water is not harmless.
-If it comes into contact with other people or pets, it can be harmful to them.
-Gray water carries bacteria, pathogens, and viruses that can cause illness and disease.
+If it comes into contact with other people or pets at recreational areas, it can be harmful to them.
+Gray water carries food particles, bacteria, pathogens, and viruses that can cause illness and disease.
 Even our best attempts at cleaning dinner plates before rinsing them in the RV kitchen sink don’t eliminate that risk.